jgaspar10/Student-Management-System/README.md

 A system developed using C# and the Visual Studio IDE with the support of the .NET framework.
 This system allows authorized users to perform tasks such as adding, deleting, and reviewing student information, course offerings, and academic performance through the management of grades.

-Technology Stack
+# Technology Stack

-C#
+- C#
-Visual Studio IDE
+- Visual Studio IDE
-.NET Framework
+- .NET Framework

-Features
+# Features

-Manage student information
+- Manage student information
-Manage course offerings
+- Manage course offerings
-Review academic performance
+- Review academic performance
-Management of grades
+- Management of grades

-How to Use
+# How to Use

-Clone the repository to your local machine
+1. Clone the repository to your local machine
-Open the project with Visual Studio
+2. Open the project with Visual Studio
-Build and Run the project
+3. Build and Run the project

-Login with the authorized credentials to access the features Contribute
+# Contribute

 We welcome contributions to the project.
 If you want to contribute, please follow these steps:

-Fork the repository
+1.Fork the repository
-Create a new branch
+2. Create a new branch
-Make the necessary changes
+3. Make the necessary changes
-Submit a pull request
+4. Submit a pull request

 ![home](https://user-images.githubusercontent.com/61797706/199290348-dfed0bd1-dc10-4841-8f60-a78680bc01c2.PNG)
 ![add course](https://user-images.githubusercontent.com/61797706/199290343-f28d3e15-c774-4c1f-8953-3d89d1d62ae1.PNG)